 - What steps do you take for the safety of your workers? — Crew safety is essential for the continued success of any business.
 Roofing is a dangerous occupation, so look for a roofer dedicated to training, safe work methods, and investing in the right personal protective gear, including fall arrest equipment.

 - What steps do you take to ensure the safety of my home and my family? — Good roofers practice clean-as-you-go work habits, cover landscaping and plants with protective tarps, and use magnetic brooms to pick up roofing nails and other metal debris.
 Your family’s safety is paramount for the very best roofers.

-- When did you start your business? — Midwest Roofing, Siding & Windows Inc. has been in business for nearly 50 years.
+- When did you start your business? — Midwest Roofing, Siding & Windows Inc. has been in business for more than 50 years.
 Longevity and reliability matter, since your roof will be with you for at least another 20 years.

 - When would you be able to schedule my job? — Roofers have three seasons.
 Your project is weather-dependent, but a highly professional roofing contractor should be able to schedule you no more than around five weeks out.

 - When will my roofing project be done? — A well-organized roofing crew can complete most re-roofing jobs in one to two days.
 Some contractors start a job, then disappear for a few days before returning.
 Meanwhile, your exposed roof suffers.